-What do you do when you look around and all you see are piles and piles of debt?
 Do you find yourself living from paycheck to paycheck and unable to save for the future?
-Figures show that the average debtor in the UK neck deep in debt of £16,753.
-But you certainly do not have to lose in the fight against debt.
+The average American household has a little over $137,ooo in debt so you certainly are not alone in the fight against debt.
 Here are 11 things you can do to punch debt in the face and win.

 - Let Go of Expensive Habits